TLCFEM/suanPan-manual/docs/Basic/Compile.md

     VTK_DIR=C:\Program Files\VTK\
     ```

-    For versions other than 9.4, names of the linked libraries shall be manually changed as they contain version numbers.
+    For versions other than 9.5, names of the linked libraries shall be manually changed as they contain version numbers.
     Thus, it is not a good idea to switch to a different version.
 Precompiled VTK library is also available in
     this [repository](https://github.com/TLCFEM/prebuilds).

-4. Make sure MAGMA is available.
-Then define a system environment variable `$(MAGMA_DIR)`, which points
-    to the root folder of MAGMA library.
-On my machine, it is

-    ```powershell
-    MAGMA_DIR=C:\Program Files\MAGMA\
-    ```

-    You probably need to compile MAGMA yourself.
-You can manually remove all magma related settings in the solution file
-    if you don't want to use it.

 Alternatively, `CMake` can be used to generate solution files if some external packages are not available.